Skip to Content

 Morningstar Direct covers key European ESG template data points, including:

-The number of Article 8 funds with 0% values reached over 3,023 at the end of March, a marginal increase over last December.
+Today, close to two-thirds of Article 8 funds commit to making some sustainable investments.
+The number of Article 8 funds with 0% values reached over 3,533 at the end of September, a marginal increase over last quarter.

 Go Deeper Into Article 8 and 9 Funds